- Image 1 of 2

 - Image 2 of 2

 NEW YORK – Two nephews of Venezuela's first lady were convicted on Friday of charges they conspired to send drugs to the United States.

-The Manhattan federal court jury returned its verdict against Efrain Campo, 30, and his cousin Francisco Flores, 31, after less than a day of deliberations.
+The jury returned its verdict in the case against Efrain Campo and his cousin Francisco Flores after less than a day of deliberations.
 The nephews of Venezuelan first lady Cilia Flores were charged with conspiring last year to import more than 1,700 pounds of cocaine into the United States.

 Lawyers for Campo and Flores argued no drugs traded hands and the men never intended to deliver any.
 They blamed a flawed Drug Enforcement Administration-led probe that relied on a longtime informant who was using and dealing cocaine as he helped build the case.

-A defense lawyer told the jury on Thursday in closing arguments that the first lady's nephews should be acquitted because a U.S. sting operation was so deeply flawed that prosecutors had to take the rare step of notifying Santos-Pena, the star witness, they were ripping up his cooperation deal because of his lies.
+A defense lawyer told the jury on Thursday in closing arguments that the first lady's nephews should be acquitted because a U.S. sting operation was so deeply flawed that prosecutors had to take the rare step of notifying its star witness they were ripping up his cooperation deal because of his lies.